 Do you even know who discovered the disease?
 His name is Alois Alzheimer.

-In 1907, the psychiatrist and neuropathologist Alois Alzheimer published a treatise on a “peculiar disease of the cerebral cortex”.
-Three years later, the “Textbook of Psychiatry” referred to this disease for the first time as Alzheimer’s disease – Alzheimer’s for short.
+In 1907, the psychiatrist and neuropathologist Alois Alzheimer published a treatise on a “peculiar disease of the cerebral cortex.”
+Three years later, the “Textbook of Psychiatry” first referred to this disease as Alzheimer’s disease – or Alzheimer’s for short.

 Are dementia and Alzheimer's one and the same?